 - The guarantee element of the State Pension Credit

 - Child Tax Credit (provided they are not entitled to Working Tax Credit and have an annual gross income of no more than £16,190, as assessed by Her Majesty’s Revenue and Customs (HMRC)

 - Working Tax Credit run-on – paid for 4 weeks after someone stops qualifying for Working Tax Credit

 In order for a student to access the free school meals, a bursary application form and the self-employment universal credit declaration form (where applicable) must be completed and submitted.
-The bursary application form is available to download from the Aquinas website.
+The bursary application form is available on the Aquinas website.

 Once the student is accepted onto the free school meals register, they are entitled to £2:60 towards their meal each day they are in college to attend their study programme.
 The school meal entitlement, of £2:60, can be spent in the college canteen at the main counter or the deli bar, it is not available to spend in the coffee shop.
 It must be used in one transaction and payment is made by the student scanning their thumb at the till.
 Students are encouraged to use the free school meals allowance to purchase a healthy option for their meal.